-Q. Can you describe anything you think is needed in one (or more) of the parks?
+- Q. Can you describe anything you think is needed in one (or more) of the parks?
 The Parks employee's observations noticed varying modes of transportation that often led to moments/periods of congestion.
-Formalizing plans for maintenance and upgrades needs to occur, and staffing needs to be appropriate for that.

-Q. Are there any facilities that are underused in any of the parks?

-No specific mention; however, "outlying trails" were seen as somewhat underused.

-Q. In the future, what facilities do you believe are needed?
+Formalizing plans for maintenance and upgrades needs to occur, and staffing needs to be appropriate for that. - Q. Are there any facilities that are underused in any of the parks?
+No specific mention; however, "outlying trails" were seen as somewhat underused. - Q. In the future, what facilities do you believe are needed?
 Concerning assets in the Park spaces, Park employees saw some of the playgrounds as a concern.

-Smaller facilities are better, such as small skate parks.

-Q. In your opinion, what are the most used parks in View Royal?
+For instance, Helmcken Centennial's playground equipment, installed in the late 60's to early 70's, needs replacement.
+Smaller facilities are better, such as small skate parks. - Q. In your opinion, what are the most used parks in View Royal?
 Many of the smaller parks are underused due to location, and the abundance of parks in View Royal.
-Helmken Centennial, Portage Park, Chancellor, and Chilco were described as examples of parks that were used the most.

-Q. What kind of upgrades to the trail network do you foresee?

-Safety and security areas within the parks are known to staff.
+Helmken Centennial, Portage Park, Chancellor, and Chilco were described as examples of parks that were used the most. - Q. What kind of upgrades to the trail network do you foresee?
+Safety and security areas within the parks are known to staff, such as the dated play equipment at Helmcken Centennial Park.
 Trail and park upgrades need to be carried out according to the level of use.
 More should not be added; upgrade what we have and make them more user friendly.
 For example, increase the width of the existing trails.